Lundalogik/LimeBootstrap/docs/advanced.md

 1. LBS starts and includes all base CSS, Javascript and sets a lot of environment variables, such as skin color, language.

 2. LBS then checks where you want your display your HTML-view.
-In LIME you can show HTML in the Actionpad, in a field, in a tab or in a web dialog.
+In Lime you can show HTML in the Actionpad, in a field, in a tab or in a web dialog.
 If you don't specify anything lbs will assume your building an Actionpad.

 3. The specified view, html-file, is loaded